-When I was in high school and a season pass holder at Disneyland, I had a friend who traded Disney pins.
+When I was in high school and a season pass holder at Disneyland, I had a friend who collected Disney trading pins.
 I really didn’t know much about it other than it was something she was excited about.
 Fast forward to having my own child and gearing up for our first visit to Walt Disney World.
-I came across a Disney Pin Trading Starter Kit and I knew it was something we’d enjoy doing together.
-It’s quickly become one of our favorite shared Disney traditions
+I came across a Disney Trading Pin Starter Kit and I knew it was something we’d enjoy doing together.
+It has quickly become one of our favorite shared Disney traditions

 - Pick up a variety of pin backs.
 DO NOT start collecting without locking backs!
 Seriously, this is my best tip.
 We lost several purchased pins using the backs that come with them and that’s always really sad.
 Disney sells locking pin backs at all of their pin locations, which work really well.
 I highly recommend these locking pin backs and storage case.
 Since using these backs we haven’t had any issues with pins falling off.
 They’re semi-permanent but I haven’t had any issues moving them as needed.
 I used these to adhere all our “keep” pins on Benjamin’s lanyard as well as my parks purse.
 For pins we wanted to trade, I use these pin backs.
-They hold the pins on a lot better than the original backs, but they’re very easy to remove for trading.
+They hold the pins on much better than the original backs, but they’re very easy to remove for trading.
 I use the case that came with the locking backs to hold all three styles.
-You’ll likely need to give the Mickey back to the cast member upon trading, so it’s good to keep those on hand.
+You’ll likely need to give the original Mickey back to the cast member upon trading, so it’s good to keep those on hand.

 Who You Can Trade Disney Pins With

-I mentioned the lanyard that comes with the Pin Trading Starter Sets.
-You can also purchase them individually at nearly every Disney park or resort gift store, as well as shopDisney online.
-We recently visiting Walt Disney World for the Disney Social Media Moms Celebration and beforehand I ordered this small nylon crossbody purse.
+We recently visited Walt Disney World for the Disney Social Media Moms Celebration and beforehand I ordered this small nylon crossbody purse.
 It was the PERFECT purse for a day at the park.
 First of all, it’s just the right size.
 It’s not too big or heavy, but had 3 decent sized sections for everything I needed.
 This included my phone, external battery and cord, wallet and makeup.
-I chose nylon material specifically so that I could display my Disney pins on it, and it was perfect!!
-I received so many compliments and it was a fun way to display my favorite pins.
-I used the locking pins I mentioned above and didn’t have any issues with pins falling off when my purse was bumped.
+I chose nylon material specifically so that I could display my Disney pins on it, and it was perfect!
+It was a fun way to display my favorite pins and I received so many compliments on it.
+I made sure to use the locking pins I mentioned above and didn’t have any issues with pins falling off when my purse was bumped.
 This purse was super inexpensive and comes in several colors.

-PIN FOR LATER
+PIN TO YOUR DISNEY PINTEREST BOARD FOR LATER